6 killed including 3-month-old in multivehicle crashes in Colorado

 A Kenworth semitruck was also northbound in the left lane when it rear-ended the Ford Edge at an unknown speed, pushing it off the left side of the roadway into the center median, police said.
 The Kenworth rear-ended the Ford Focus, pushing the Focus into the Mitsubishi.

-All occupants of the Ford Edge were declared dead on the scene.
+All occupants of the Ford Edge died at the scene.
 A 20-year-old male driver was killed along with a 20-year-old female, a 47-year-old female, a 3-month-old female, and a 51-year-old male.
 All occupants of the Edge were from Gillette, Wyoming.

 A GoFundMe has been set up by friends of the family to help them with funeral expenses.

-The 45-year-old male driver of the Ford Focus from Greely was transported to the Medical Center of the Rockies with minor injuries.
+The 45-year-old male driver of the Ford Focus from Greeley was transported to the Medical Center of the Rockies with minor injuries.
 But no others involved in the crash were injured.

 The investigation into that crash is underway, but police do not believe drugs or alcohol, or speed were factors.